Freenove/Freenove_Projects_Kit_for_Raspberry_Pi/docs/source/fnk0054/codes/c&py/15_LEDpixel.rst

 ##############################################################################
-Chapter LEDpixel
+Chapter 15 LEDpixel
 ##############################################################################

 In this chapter, we will learn Freenove 8 RGB LED Module.

 .. note::

-    if your Raspberry Pi is Raspberry Pi5, skip 15.1 and 15.2 and look at 15.3 instead.
-Because 15.1 and 15.2 use the rpi_ws2812 library, they are not compatible with Raspberry Pi5.
+    **If your Raspberry Pi is** :combo:`red font-bolder:Raspberry Pi5` **, skip 15.1 and 15.2 and look at 15.3 instead.
+Because 15.1 and 15.2 use the rpi_ws2812 library, they are not compatible with Raspberry Pi5.**

-Since rpi libraries do not work on bookworm systems, skip 15.1 and 15.2 if you are using that system.
-15.3 Use spi to drive the color lights.
+**Since rpi libraries do not work on bookworm systems, skip 15.1 and 15.2 if you are using that system.
+15.3 Use spi to drive the color lights.**

-Project 15.1 LEDpixel
+Project LEDpixel
 ****************************************************************

 This project will achieve an RGB triple colored flowing water.